ctrager/budoco/README.md

 * It is highly customizable if you are comfortable tweaking some SQL statements.
 It's not too hard because you will have some examples to follow.
 * It sends and receives email which gets tracked with the issue.
 So a good fit for a help desk, or company that works with multiple clients.
 * It has a lightweight permission system specifically specifically for keeping external organizations separate from each other.
+* If you decide to fork the code and change it, your learning curve will be short because I'm too impatient to learn fancy abstractions.
+Each page is pretty much get the input, read the database, throw up some HTML.

 Differences from btnet:
-* btnet allows for more customization, at least for now.
+* Btnet allows for more customization, at least for now.
-* btnet has a more complicated permission system.
+* Btnet has a more complicated permission system.
+Too comlicated to use without worry.
+* Just in general, btnet tried to please everybody, whereas Budoco is just trying to please about half of you.
-* btnet only runs on Windows.
+* Btnet only runs on Windows.
 Budoco runs wherever .NET 5 runs.
 I've been using Linux (Ubuntu).
-* btnet uses MS SQL Server.
+* Btnet uses MS SQL Server.
 Budoco uses PostgreSQL.

  More about btnet here; <a href="http://ifdefined.com/bugtrackernet.html">BugTracker.NET home page</a>